Landlords’ rights and responsibilities

 If you own land or a building and lease it to a tenant, you are considered a landlord.
 Your main rights and responsibilities as a landlord come from landlord and tenant law, as well as from any lease or tenancy agreement (written or spoken) between you and your tenant.

 Residential tenancies legislation outlines most landlord’s rights and obligations.
 You can read a consolidated version of the Residential Tenancies Act 2004 on the Law Reform Commission's website.
 This includes all the updates to the Act.

-Leases or other tenancy agreements cannot take away from a landlords or tenants rights and obligations under the legislation.
+Leases or other tenancy agreements cannot take away from landlords' or tenants' rights and obligations under the legislation.
 However, you and your tenant can agree on matters that are not covered by legislation in a lease or tenancy agreement, for example, who pays for the utility bills.

 If you are renting a room in your home, the tenancy does not come under the residential tenancies legislation (though renting out a self-contained flat in your home is covered).
 Read more in our page Renting out a room in your home.

 Approved housing bodies (AHBs) are covered by residential tenancies legislation and have most of the same rights and responsibilities that private landlords have.
 However, there are some differences, including the rules on rent reviews, minimum standards and the landlord’s right to end a tenancy.